strongloop-community/talks/node-philly-2013/node-philly.md

 And of course install it with `npm install passport`

-Passport comes with a lot of authenatication strategies, evertyhing from Twitter, Google and GitHub.
+Passport comes with a lot of authenatication strategies, everything from Twitter, Google to GitHub.
 For this app we're going to use Twitter's auth, that way we can link to an author's twitter account for each post they write.
 Install it with `npm install passport-twitter`.

 ### Integrating the Twitter auth strategy with passport